How To Optimise Header Tags for SEO

 How to Add Header Tags in HTML?

 HTML (Hypertext Markup Language) is the code used for developing web pages.
-HTML tags for ecommerce are the essential building blocks of your store.

 You can learn some simple tags easily, and they’ll be helpful in optimising the ecommerce SEO of your store.

 To add an H1 tag in HTML, you’ll need to type in <h1> and </h1>, placing the H1 text in between the two tags.

 For instance, if your H1 is Best Practices for Adding HTML Tags in Ecommerce, you’ll need to type in: